raspibolt/raspibolt/raspibolt/raspibolt_71_external_unlock.md

 rpclisten=0.0.0.0:10009
 # use tlsextraip ONLY if you have a static public IP address
 tlsextraip=my.vm.ip.address
-# use tlsextradns ONLY if you have a static public FQDN
+# use tlsextradomain ONLY if you have a static public FQDN
-tlsextradns=my.fqdn
+tlsextradomain=my.fqdn
 ```
 * Hide the existing tls.key and tls.cert files so that lnd regenerates them
 ```